Lois Lane (1978 film series character)

-Development and execution
+Development

 Actress Margot Kidder was cast as Lois Lane, Superman's primary love interest, because her performance had a certain spark and vitality, and because of her strong interaction with Christopher Reeve.
 Over 100 actresses were considered for the role.
 Margot Kidder (suggested by Stalmaster), Anne Archer, Susan Blakely, Lesley Ann Warren, Deborah Raffin and Stockard Channing screen tested from March through May 1977.
 The final decision was between Channing and Kidder, with the latter winning the role.
 Footage of Warren's screen test has been included as a supplementary feature on VHS and DVD releases of the film.

 In the spring of 1977, only one month before principal photography was scheduled to begin.
 Kidder was subsequently flown to England for screen-tests.
 Upon meeting with director Richard Donner, Kidder tripped while walking into the room.
 Donner recalled: "I just fell in love with her.
 It was perfect, this clumsy [behavior]."
 She was ultimately cast in the role, which would become her most iconic.
 Filming lasted approximately eighteen months.

 Following Christopher Reeve's paralysis, Margot Kidder dismissed the notion of a Superman curse, remarking in a 2002 interview, "That is all newspaper-created rubbish.
 The idea cracks me up.
 What about the luck of Superman?
 When my car crashed this August, if I hadn't hit a telegraph pole after rolling three times, I would have dropped down a 50ft to 60ft ravine.
 Why don't people focus on that?"

 Margot Kidder was flattered when cinematographer Geoffrey Unsworth arranged lighting for her shots in the first Superman film and insisted on concentration by saying "Quiet, I'm lighting the Lady."
 H Wendy Leech doubled for Margot Kidder in Superman II.
 Leech, who is the daughter of James Bond stunt performer George Leech, met her husband Vic Armstrong, who served as Christopher Reeve's double for the first two Superman films.
 Kazuko Yanaga provided the Japanese dubbing for Margot Kidder in Superman IV: The Quest for Peace.
 Hiroe Oka and Sayaka Kobayashi also dubbed for Kidder's Lois Lane in Japanese.